absorensen/numbers_go_brrrr/m3_types/s4_bit_tricks.md

     ```

 Easy peasy.
 We could easily split this code into encode and decode functions.
 Linearization of 3D coordinates
 would be good for encoding sparse data.
+If you wanted to preallocate an array that covered the entire domain
-If you used this for actual indices into an array you would have to allocate
-more memory than your machine could possibly have.
-Instead, you can use the u64, or you could even do a 32-bit
+you would have to allocate more memory than your machine could possibly have.
+Instead, you can use the u64,
-or 16-bit encoding using less bits from the original data, as keys into a hash map.
+or you could even do a 32-bit or 16-bit encoding using less bits from the original data, as keys into a
+hash map/dictionary.

 Now, let's do this with floats instead!
 This requires us to use quantization.
 With quantization we want to take
 a float and adapt it to the domain of an integer.
 We need to know WHERE our domain resides and how BIG it is.